-We can hardly imagine a more inspiring assignment for a architect than to design a kindergarten.
+We love kindergartens.
+We can hardly imagine a more inspiring assignment for an architect than to design a kindergarten.
 Colors, imagination, fun: it all should come into play in such a building.
 And as a matter of fact, many designers have been inspired to do great work when designing kindergarten classrooms.
 We have already spoken about our love for colorful, creative schools, and here’s more: ladies and gentlemen, moms and dads, here are the ten most beautiful kindergartens of the world (France is winning this by the way).

 1. Groupe Scolaire Joséphine Baker, La Courneuve, France